 Marketable securities.
 Marketable securities consist of U.S. Treasury securities, corporate debt securities, commercial paper, and asset backed securities.
 The Company classifies marketable securities as available-for-sale at the time of purchase and reevaluates such classification as of each balance sheet date.
 Interest receivable on these securities is presented in other current assets on the condensed consolidated balance sheets.
 All marketable securities are recorded at their estimated fair values.
 When the fair value of a marketable security declines below its amortized cost basis, the carrying value of the security will be reduced to its fair value if it is more likely than not that management is required to sell the impaired security before recovery of its amortized basis, or management has the intention to sell the security.
 If neither of these conditions are met, the Company determines whether any portion of the decline is due to credit losses.
 Any portion of that decline attributable to credit losses, to the extent expected to be nonrecoverable before the sale of the security, is recognized in the Company's condensed consolidated statement of operations.
-When the fair value of the security declines below its amortized cost basis due to changes in interest rates, such amounts are recorded in accumulated other comprehensive income (loss) and are recognized in the Company's condensed consolidated statement of operations only if the Company sells or intends to sell the security before recovery of its cost basis.
-Realized gains and losses are determined based on the specific identification method and are reported in other income (expense), net in the Company's condensed consolidated statements of operations.
+When the fair value of the security declines below its amortized cost basis due to changes in interest rates, such amounts are recorded in accumulated other comprehensive income (loss) and are recognized in the Company's condensed consolidated statement of and are reported in other income (expense), net in the Company's condensed consolidated statements of operations and are reported in other income (expense), net in the Company's condensed on the specific identification method and are reported in other income (expense), net in the Company's condensed consolidated statements of operations.